pypy/pypy/rpython/doc/translation.rst

 this task into several steps, and the purpose of this document is to introduce them.

-To start with we describe the process of translating an RPython_ program into C (which is the default and original target).
+To start with we describe the process of translating an :ref:`RPython <language>` program into C (which is the default and original target).

 .. _initialization-time: